gndowns/gndowns.github.io/pages/about_me.md

 in the
 [Shape Analysis Group](http://www.cim.mcgill.ca/~shape/?page=main)
 at the Centre for Intelligent Machines.
-You can read more about our work
-[here]({% link _posts/2019-10-08-paper-accepted-to-cvpr.md %}).
+Within the group I helped examine the role of contour geometry in human and computer vision for scene categorization.
+You can read more about our work [here]({% link _posts/2019-10-08-paper-accepted-to-cvpr.md %}).